 In 2016-2017, TTGLF supported 16 projects in 13 countries as diverse as Solomon Islands, Zimbabwe, Costa Rica, Peru, Benin and Tanzania.
-Our total funding given to these projects was US$127k or AU$161k.
-10 of these projects were in Africa, 2 in South America, 2 in Latin America, 1 in Australasia and 1 in Eastern Europe.
-The types of projects that were funded include training and skills development for Rangers (27%), building of Ranger anti-poaching bases and training centres (34%), providing equipment to Rangers (17%), support to individual Rangers and their families (9%), organising conferences and Congresses for Rangers (8%), organisational strengthening and setting up of Ranger Associations and conservation partners (5%).
+Our total funding given to these projects was US$127k .Ten of these projects were in Africa, two in South America, two in Latin America, one in Australasia and one in Eastern Europe.
+The types of projects that were funded included training and skills development for Rangers (27%), building of Ranger bases and training centres (34%), equipment for Rangers (17%), support for individual Rangers and their families (9%), conferences and congresses for Rangers (8%), organisational strengthening and setting up of Ranger Associations and conservation partners (5%).

 Q. How many Rangers are killed a year?
 How many Rangers have been killed in total?

 In many countries around the world, statistics on the actual number of rangers killed each year are not kept, nor are their deaths reported accurately.
 Our current evidence and research show that on average a Ranger is killed in the line of duty every 2 to 3 days.
 We mostly hear of these deaths through notification by Ranger Associations and other partners or via media reports.
-This horrifying statistic equates to about 120 Ranger deaths every year; approximately 53% of these deaths are caused by poaching, 37% through accidents (vehicle accidents, bush-fires, drowning, falls etc), 6% medically related deaths such as strokes and heart-attacks while on patrol and 4% by animals.
+This horrifying statistic equates to about 120 Ranger deaths every year; 31% of these deaths are homicides, (mainly by poachers or militia), 34% through accidents (vehicle accidents, bush-fires, drowning, falls etc), 17% illness (such as strokes and heart-attacks while on patrol, or COVID-19) and 18% by wildlife.